sagi-menahem/PostgreSQL-Crowdfunding-System/README.md

 ## Instructions

-The original assignment instructions are detailed in `Task 2.pdf`.
+The original assignment instructions are detailed in [Task 2.pdf](Task%202.pdf).

 ## Usage

 To use the code in this repository:

 1. Ensure you have PostgreSQL installed and running.
-2. Execute the SQL code in `Maman 12.sql` to create the database schema and populate it with data.
+2. Execute the SQL code in [Task 2.sql](Task%202.sql) to create the database schema and populate it with data.
 3. You can then run the provided SQL queries to retrieve and analyze the data as needed.

 ## Author